We advise that all businesses including SME’s have an essential Human Resources Tool Kit – This ensures you support your main assets (your employees).

 These policies are usually in an employee handbook (incorporated terms) and are separate from a contract of employment.
 Changes can be made to these policies if this is included in the policy itself.

-Policies can impact on employee motivation, organisation reputation and the ability to attract and retain talent.
+Policies can impact on employee motivation, organisation reputation, the ability to attract and retain talent, and the delivery of your services.
 Introducing these policies can support the attitudes and behaviours needed for sustainable performance, creating mutual benefits for employees and organisations.

 Onboarding and Induction Process